-“I am thrilled that we are announcing a new era of Peaky Blinders, moving the story to post-war Birmingham in the early 50s,” Knight says.
-“We are incredibly fortunate to have Jamie Bell taking the role of Tommy Shelby’s oldest son, Duke, and to have Charlie Heaton also leading the cast.
+“I am thrilled that we are announcing a new era of Peaky Blinders, moving the story to postwar Birmingham in the early ’50s,” Knight says.
+“We are incredibly fortunate to have Jamie Bell taking the role of Tommy Shelby’s oldest son, Duke, and to have Charlie Heaton also leading the cast [as Tommy’s youngest son, Charles Shelby].
 There are more exciting cast announcements to come, and Peaky is on the road again.”

-So buckle up — and keep reading to learn the plot, cast, creative team, and more about the Peaky Blinders sequel.
+Mike Barker (The Testaments) and Anna Zackrisson (Jo Nesbø’s Detective Hole) are set to direct, with Tim Whitby (This Town) producing.
+Keep reading to learn the plot, cast, creative team, and more about the Peaky Blinders sequel.

 Yes, the Peaky Blinders sequel will include two new six-episode seasons.
 It will follow the original series, which concluded with Season 6 in 2022, and the feature-length film, Peaky Blinders: The Immortal Man, that’s streaming now on Netflix.